TheRealAnonymous008/quartz/content/details/computer science/software engineering/guidelines/Upstream Prerequisites and Planning.md

 * **Reuse Decisions** - can reused software be made to conform to the other architectural goals if at all.
 * **Change Strategy** - how will the architecture handle changes?

-## Requirements Checklist
-* **Specific Functional Requirements**
-	* Are all the inputs to the system specified, including their source, accuracy, range of values, and frequency?
-	* Are all the outputs from the system specified, including their destination, accuracy, range of values, frequency, and format?
-	* Are all output formats specified for Web pages, reports, and so on?
-	* Are all the external hardware and software interfaces specified?
-	* Are all the external communication interfaces specified, including handshaking, error-checking, and communication protocols?
-	* Are all the tasks the user wants to perform specified?
-	* Is the data used in each task and the data resulting from each task specified?
-* **Specific Non-functional Requirements**
-	* Is the expected response time, from the user’s point of view, specified for all necessary operations?
-	* Are other timing considerations specified, such as processing time, data transfer rate, and system throughput?
-	* Is the level of [[Cybersecurity|security]] specified?
-	* Is the reliability specified, including the consequences of software failure, the vital information that needs to be protected from failure, and the strategy for error detection and recovery?
-	* Are minimum machine memory and free disk space specified?
-	* Is the maintainability of the system specified, including its ability to adapt to changes in specific functionality, changes in the operating environment, and changes in its interfaces with other software?
-	* Is the definition of success included?
-Of failure?
-* **Requirements Quality**
-	* Are the requirements written in the user’s language?
-Do the users think so?
-	* Does each requirement avoid conflicts with other requirements?
-	* Are acceptable tradeoffs between competing attributes specified—for example, between robustness and correctness?
-	* Do the requirements avoid specifying the [[Design]]?
-	* Are the requirements at a fairly consistent level of detail?
-Should any requirement be specified in more detail?
-Should any requirement be specified in less detail?
-	* Are the requirements clear enough to be turned over to an independent group for construction and still be understood?
-Do the developers think so?
-	* Is each item relevant to the problem and its solution?
-Can each item be traced to its origin in the problem environment?
-	* Is each requirement testable?
-Will it be possible for independent testing to determine whether each requirement has been satisfied?
-	* Are all possible changes to the requirements specified, including the likelihood of each change?
-* **Requirements Completeness**
-	* Where information isn’t available before development begins, are the areas of incompleteness specified?
-	* Are the requirements complete in the sense that if the product satisfies every requirement, it will be acceptable?
-	* Are you comfortable with all the requirements?
-Have you eliminated requirements that are impossible to implement and included just to appease your customer or your boss?

-## Architecture Checklist
-* **Specific Topics**
-	* Is the overall organization of the program clear, including a good architectural overview and justification?
-	* Are major building blocks well defined, including their areas of responsibility and their interfaces to other building blocks?
-	* Are all the functions listed in the requirements covered sensibly, by neither too many nor too few building blocks?
-	* Are the most critical classes described and justified?
-	* Is the data design described and justified?
-	* Is the database organization and content specified?
-	* Are all key business rules identified and their impact on the system described?
-	* Is a strategy for the user interface design described?
-	* Is the user interface modularized so that changes in it won’t affect the rest of the program?
-	* Is a strategy for handling I/O described and justified?
-	* Are resource-use estimates and a strategy for resource management described and justified for scarce resources like threads, database connections, handles, network bandwidth, and so on?
-	* Are the architecture’s security requirements described?
-	* Does the architecture set space and speed budgets for each class, subsystem, or functionality area?
-	* Does the architecture describe how scalability will be achieved?
-	* Does the architecture address interoperability?
-	* Is a strategy for internationalization/localization described?
-	* Is a coherent error-handling strategy provided?
-	* Is the approach to fault tolerance defined (if any is needed)?
-	* Has technical feasibility of all parts of the system been established?
-	* Is an approach to overengineering specified?
-	* Are necessary buy-vs.-build decisions included?
-	* Does the architecture describe how reused code will be made to conform to other architectural objectives?
-	* Is the architecture designed to accommodate likely changes?

-* **General Quality**
-	* Does the architecture account for all the requirements?
-	* Is any part overarchitected or underarchitected?
-Are expectations in this area set out explicitly?
-	* Does the whole architecture hang together conceptually?
-	* Is the top-level design independent of the machine and language that will be used to implement it?
-	* Are the motivations for all major decisions provided?
-	* Are you, as a programmer who will implement the system, comfortable with the architecture?

 ## Construction Decisions
 * Consider the [[Programming|programming language]] to be used.